Davido264/dotfiles/vault/INITERARY.md

 idea:
     script to download a file from here https://github.com/github/gitignore and place it (append) on .gitignore of currdirr (clojure time?)

+    build repositories will go to other location based on OS (if its temp, to tmp dir.
+Otherwhise .local/share/{project name})

 # Restore web Pages: